 The reality though is much different.
 True change can only come from within, which starts with you.

-After decades of teaching individuals and company teams about stress management, here are five of the best tips I can give you to manage stress in the workplace.
+After decades of teaching individuals and company teams about stress management, here are five tips I can give you to manage stress at work.

-First, you need to be open to understanding the cause of your stress in the workplace.
-Once again, this is different for each of us.
+First, you need to be open to understanding the cause of your stress at work.
+This will different for each of us.

 The fact is, once you understand the effect or reason for your stress, you can identify it and learn strategies to re-programme your mind to deal with it.
 If a certain task causes you stress at work because you feel your skills are not good enough to handle it, speak to your supervisor or employer and ask for more training.
 If it’s an unrealistic sales targets or KPI’s, discuss it with your manager to set more realistic expectations for both of you.